NRC Twitter policy statement

-NRC’s Twitter feeds are managed by the Communications Branch (NRC-CB), on behalf of the institutes and programs across NRC.
+The NRC's Twitter feeds are managed by the Communications Branch, on behalf of the research centres and programs across the NRC.

-NRC’s use of Twitter is intended to encourage interaction between users of this platform and NRC.
+The NRC's use of Twitter is intended to encourage interaction between users of this platform and the NRC.
 But in no way does this verify or confirm the accuracy of user comments.

-If you are looking for information about NRC, visit the NRC website.
+If you are looking for information about the NRC, visit the NRC website.

 Following and unfollowing

-NRC will only follow other Government of Canada institutions and organizations that it believes are relevant to NRC’s mandate and business goals.
+The NRC will only follow other Government of Canada institutions and organizations that it believes are relevant to the NRC's mandate and business goals.

-Being a follower of NRC’s Twitter feeds does not imply that NRC endorses the follower or that NRC follows that particular user.
+Being a follower of the NRC's Twitter feeds does not imply that the NRC endorses the follower or that the NRC follows that particular user.

 @Replies and direct messages